Creating your first property import

 Step 1: Create a new import

-From the 'Import Properties' screen you can get started by choosing the 'Import type':
+From the 'Import Properties' screen you can get started by clicking the 'Create New Import' button in the top right corner:

 Step 2: Import details